-Step 4: Tap one Fix Now when the firmware has downloaded.
+Step 4: Tap on Fix Now when the firmware has been downloaded.

 Step 5: To set your smartphone into download mode, adhere to the on-screen instructions.

 Step 6: DroidKit will then begin fixing the Samsung system.
 You will eventually see a page that says “System Fixed Successfully.”
-This will solve all issue with your system.
+This will solve all issues with your system.